 Short-term Care: ER Visits

-This is the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is usually a correlation between having fewer emergency room visits and the overall quality of rehabilitation.
+This datapoint is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+Avoiding emergency medical situations is one way to measure short-term care.

 Short-term Care: Facilitates Functional Improvement